prof.dr. R.M. (Ronald) Aarts - Expertise

 - signal processing, and systems for ambulatory and unobtrusive-monitoring

-Ronald Aarts was born in 1956, in Amsterdam, the Netherlands.
-He received a BSc degree in electrical engineering in 1977, and a PhD in physics from Delft University of Technology in 1995.
-He joined the Optics group at Philips Research Laboratories (formerly known as the NatLab), Eindhoven, the Netherlands in 1977 and initially investigated servos and signal processing for use in both Video Long Play players and Compact Disc players.
-In 1984 he joined the Acoustics group at Philips Research Labs and worked on the development of CAD tools and signal processing for loudspeaker systems.
-In 1994 he became a member of the Digital Signal Processing (DSP) group at Philips Research and has led research projects on the improvement of sound reproduction, by exploiting DSP and psycho-acoustical phenomena.
+Ronald Aarts received a BSc in electrical engineering and a PhD in physics from Delft University of Technology.
+He joined the Optics group at Philips Research Laboratories (formerly known as NatLab), Eindhoven, the Netherlands in 1977 and initially investigated servos and signal processing for use in Video Long Play players and Compact Disc players.
+In 1984, he joined the Acoustics group at Philips Research Labs and worked on the development of CAD tools and signal processing for loudspeaker systems.
+In 1994, he became a member of the Digital Signal Processing (DSP) group at Philips Research and has led research projects on the improvement of sound reproduction, by exploiting DSP and psycho-acoustical phenomena.
+In 2003 Ronald became a Philips Fellow at Philips Research.

-He has published over 400 papers and reports, and holds over 220 first patent application filings including over 125 US-patent applications and over 80 granted US-patents in the afore mentioned fields.
-Philips presented him the Gilles Holst Award (1999), the Gold Invention Award (2012) , and the Eureka Award (2001 and 2014).
+Ronald has published over 400 papers and reports, and holds over 220 first patent application filings including over 125 US patent applications and over 80 granted US patents in the aforementioned fields.
 He has served on a number of organizing committees and as chairman for various international conventions.
-He is an IEEE Fellow (2007) and winner of the IEEE Chester Sall Award (2017); an AES (Audio Engineering Society) Silver Medal recipient (2010), Fellow (1998), and past-governor; a member of the VvBBMT (Dutch Society for Biophysics and Biomedical Engineering), and the NSWO (Dutch Society for Sleep and Wake Research).